JavaScript is required to use this site. Please enable JavaScript in your browser settings.

 Recent News

-• 09/2025: Three papers have been accepted at EMNLP 2025 !
-See you in Suzhou, China!
+• 09/2025: Four papers accepted: three at EMNLP 2025 and one at CIKM 2025.
+See you in Suzhou, China and Seoul, South Korea!

 • 08/2025: I gave a keynote on “LLMs and Knowledge Graphs for Science: From Papers to Insights” at Semantics 2025.